Chittering Tourist Association (Inc.) ph: +61 8 9576 1100 fx: +61 8 9576 1020; email: firstname.lastname@example.org www.chittering.iinet.net.au

 IT'S CITRUS TIME!

-In Spring the Valley comes alive with wildflowers
+In Spring the Valley comes alive with colour and

 Chittering food market is held in August.